On Time-Evolution in Quantum Gravity: Canonical Quantization

 \section{Canonical Quantization}

-At this point the quantization is relatively straightforward, since all fields have canonical conjugate momenta.
-The special case being $b_\mu$, which virtually constitutes the conjugate momentum of the temporal metric components.
-The canonical variables can be selected by convenience following \cite{Berezhiani:2024boz}:
+At this point, the quantization is relatively straightforward, since all fields have canonical conjugate momenta.
+The special case being $b_\mu$, which virtually constitutes the conjugate momentum of the temporal metric components. {Since we are interested in the canonical/operator realization of the quantized theory and, in particular, in the emergence of real-time evolution for bulk correlation functions, we work in the explicit gauge-fixed BRST framework introduced in Section 2.} The canonical variables can be selected by convenience following \cite{Berezhiani:2024boz}:

 \begin{itemize}